EXPLAINER: What help are North Korean weapons to Russia?

 It’s unlikely for North Korea to provide Russia with ballistic missiles that it views as crucial in its military strategies toward Washington and Seoul, said Yang Uk, an analyst at Seoul’s Asan Institute for Policy Studies.

-And if North Korea decides to supply missiles to Russia, it would needs to send their launch platforms as well because Russia doesn’t have launchers for the North’s Scuds and other missiles.
+And if North Korea decides to supply missiles to Russia, it would need to send their launch platforms as well because Russia doesn’t have launchers for the North’s Scuds and other missiles.
 North Korea has developed a highly maneuverable, nuclear-cable ballistic missile that was likely modeled on Russia’s Iskander.
 But the two missiles are of different sizes, according to Shin Jongwoo, a military expert at the Seoul-based Korea Defense and Security Forum,

 There would be a number of items that North Korea could provide to Russia, given that the two countries share weapons systems going back to Soviet times.
 But the type of ammunitions North Korea would provide to Russia “are likely to be old and somewhere close to expiring,” said Moon Seong Mook, an analyst at South Korea’s Korea Research Institute for National Strategy.